-Recommendation 3 - The Adoption of Equality, Diversity and Inclusion Principles and Practices
+Recommendation 3 - The Adoption of Equality, Diversity and Inclusion Principles and Practices The Law Society will:

-- 1) require every licensee to adopt and to abide by a statement of principles acknowledging their obligation to promote equality, diversity and inclusion generally, and in their behaviour towards colleagues, employees, clients and the public; - require a representative of each legal workplace of at least 10 licensees in Ontario to develop, implement and maintain a human rights/diversity policy for their legal workplace addressing at the very least fair recruitment, retention and advancement; - 3) require a representative of each legal workplace of at least 10 licensees in Ontario to complete, every two years, an equality, diversity and inclusion self-assessment for their legal workplace, to be provided to the Law Society; and - 4) encourage legal workplaces to conduct inclusion surveys by providing them with sample templates.
+- 1) require every licensee to adopt and to abide by a statement of principles acknowledging their obligation to promote equality, diversity and inclusion generally, and in their behaviour towards colleagues, employees, clients and the public; - 2) require a licensee representative of each legal workplace of at least 10 licensees in Ontario to develop, implement and maintain a human rights/diversity policy for their legal workplace addressing at the very least fair recruitment, retention and advancement, which will be available to members of the professions and the public upon request; - require a licensee representative of each legal workplace of at least 10 licensees in Ontario to complete, every two years, an equality, diversity and inclusion self-assessment for their legal workplace, to be provided to the Law Society; and - 4) encourage legal workplaces to conduct inclusion surveys by providing them with sample templates. - 38.
+Some licensees are employed by non-licensees, including, for example, in-house counsel.
+Both employers and employees in legal workplaces have obligations under the Human Rights Code.
+Licensees have professional obligations with respect to human rights established by the Rules of Professional Conduct or the Paralegal Rules of Conduct.
+For licensees employed by non-licensees, the human rights/diversity policy contemplated by this recommendation is a policy in respect of their individual obligations addressing at the very least fair recruitment, retention and advancement, which may of course be addressed by the employer's policy. - 39.
+To ensure the consistent implementation of this recommendation, the Law Society will guide licensees in the development of statements of principles, and legal workplaces in the development of policies and self-assessment tools.
+In consultation with legal workplaces, it will develop resources, such as templates, guides and model policies. - 40.
+Recognizing that sole practitioners and small legal workplaces may have limited resources, the Working Group has determined that the requirements under Recommendation 3 (2) and Recommendation 3(3) should apply to legal workplaces of at least 10 licensees; however, legal workplaces comprised of less than 10 licensees are strongly encouraged to develop human rights/diversity policies and complete equality, diversity and inclusion self-assessments.